- left your job voluntarily, without good cause attributable to your employer.

 Repayment is required in all cases where the overpayment is determined to be a result of fraud.

 A waiver of overpayment which means you do not have to repay DUA may be requested in cases where the overpayment is not the result of fraud.

 Obtaining a waiver of overpayment

-If you wish to apply for a waiver, call the TeleClaim Center customer assistance unit and ask to have the forms mailed to you.
+If you wish to apply for a waiver, you can do so using UI Online or by calling the TeleClaim Center and ask to have the form mailed to you.